mendixlabs/mendix-dropdown-container/README.md

 ## Known issues

-- **(Platform issue)** __A Dropdown container cannot be used directly in a table.__ If you want to use a dropdown in a table, make sure you surround your container with a dataview.
-One way to do this is to add a dataview with a Nanoflow datasource.
-The Nanoflow simply passes the context object to the dataview.
-See [#1](https://github.com/JelteMX/mendix-dropdown-container/issues/1)
+- **(Platform issue)** __A Dropdown container cannot be used directly in a table.__ See [#1](https://github.com/JelteMX/mendix-dropdown-container/issues/1) and the top of this README.
+You are adviced to update to Mendix Studio 8.11, that should fix this issue.

 ## Issues, suggestions and feature requests